seeu-inspace/easyg/README.md

 **For auths**
 - [textverified.com](https://www.textverified.com/) for auths requiring a phone number
 - [temp-mail.org](https://temp-mail.org/en/)
-- To have multiple email adresses using gmail, you can add a `+` sign after your email's alias.
-For example: if your email is `janedoe@gmail.com` and you sign up for Twitter you can sign up using `janedoe+twitter@gmail.com`. [[Reference](https://twitter.com/_thegameoflife_/status/1564642697482231813)]

 **To find parameters**
 - [Arjun](https://github.com/s0md3v/Arjun) detection of the parameters present in the application